Work

 Context

 Partiful is an app that allows individuals to send digital card invites to guests, built to help ease the process of social planning.
 For introverted individuals however, the RSVP moment can feel uncertain.
 The current invite experience gives basic information such as time, location, and vibe but lacks social context guests may need to decide if an event is comfortable for them.
+Over 60% of Gen Z individuals report significant mental health challenges, with social anxiety being the most prevalent.

 At this point, my team and I decided to draft a problem statement based on some secondary research we had conducted.
-Two main findings we discovered was that introverts’ expectations for social intereactions are more pessimistic than what they experience, and many social spaces are built around extroverted expectations.
+Two main findings we discovered was that introverts’ expectations for social interactions are more pessimistic than what they experience, and many social spaces are built around extroverted expectations.
 From this research, we began drafting interview questions for our User Research.

 Overview · Understanding the loneliness epidemic...